store2be/pape-rs/README.md

 ## Local server

 Papers ships with the `papers-local` executable that you can use to develop your templates locally.
-Just put your assets in a directory, name your template `template.tex`, put variables in a `variables.json` and run the binary.
+Just put your assets in a directory, name your template `template.tex.tera`, put variables in a `variables.json` and run the binary.
 You will get a rendered PDF that is produced by the same code that runs in the service.

 Take a look at the [simple example](examples/simple) in the examples directory for a quick introduction.